-As part of obtaining reasonable assurance about whether Jemez Springs Domestic Water Association's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
+As part of obtaining reasonable assurance about whether Jemez Springs Domestic Water Association's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
-The results of our tests disclosed two instances of noncompliance or other matters that are required to be reported under Government Auditing Standards, as finding number 2010-1 through 2010-2.
+The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.